Red Hickey

-Howard Wayne "Red" Hickey (February 14, 1917 – March 30, 2006) was an American football player and coach.
-He played professionally in the National Football League (NFL) with the Pittsburgh Steelers in 1941 and the Cleveland / Los Angeles Rams from 1945 to 1948.
+Howard Wayne "Red" Hickey (February 14, 1917 – March 30, 2006) was an American professional football player and coach.
+He played in the National Football League (NFL) with the Pittsburgh Steelers in 1941 and the Cleveland / Los Angeles Rams from 1945 to 1948.
 Hickey served as head coach for the NFL's San Francisco 49ers from 1959 to 1963.

-He devised the shotgun formation in 1960.
+Hickey is credited for having devised the shotgun formation in 1960.

-Early years and education
+Early life and college

+A native of Clarksville, Arkansas, Hickey began playing football what a student at Clarksville High School in that community.

-A native of Clarksville, Arkansas, Hickey attended the University of Arkansas, competing as a member of the football and basketball teams, where he won All-Conference accolades in both sports.
+Hickey attended the University of Arkansas, competing as a member of the football and basketball teams, where he won All-Conference accolades in both sports.
 In 1941, he was a forward on the Razorback team that reached the Final Four teams, although the tournament format was different from today and did not end in a four team final.
-While at the University of Arkansas, Hickey was a member of Xi chapter of the Kappa Sigma Fraternity.
+While at the University of Arkansas, Hickey was a member of Xi chapter of Kappa Sigma fraternity.

 NFL playing career

-Hickey was drafted by the Philadelphia Eagles in the sixth round (41st overall) of the 1941 NFL Draft.
+Hickey was drafted by the Philadelphia Eagles in the sixth round (41st overall) of the 1941 NFL draft.
 His rights were transferred to the Pittsburgh Steelers due to the events later referred to as the Pennsylvania Polka.
 He also played for the Cleveland Rams, then missed the next three years while serving as a U.S. Navy gunnery officer during World War II.
 Upon his return, he was part of the 1945 Rams championship squad, then shifted with the team to Los Angeles to play from 1946 to 1948.
 During his first season back, he also married his high school sweetheart, Cecelia Surina.